 Speed cameras create a huge spike in Ottawa speeding fines

 Last year, the city of Ottawa ramped up efforts to catch speeders by installing speed cameras at eight different major intersections.
-The result was a staggering $2.5 in fines.
+The result was a staggering $2.5 million in fines.
 The surge in Ottawa speeding fines has put speeders on red alert.
 Our local authorities are assuring the public that these speed cameras will ultimately protect the community and create safer roads.

 Ottawa Mayor Jim Watson said speed camera revenue would be used to improve road safety.
 This reaffirmed his commitment to reducing needless auto injuries and fatalities across our city.
 Four cameras were used, two at fixed locations with two more cameras moved around to six different locations across the city.
 The results were shocking as 47,231 speeding charges were handed out across just six months.
 The cameras were installed in July of 2020 and data reports captured information until the end of the year.

 The simple installation of these cameras will deter speeding but unfortunately, many local residents continue to disobey posted limits.
 The cameras are equipped with high-frequency radar that can capture a driver’s speed and photograph the incident with the driver’s licence visible.
 Ultimately, fighting one of these tickets is a complicated matter, especially with photographic proof.

 Remember, excessive speeding poses an incredible risk to our local communities.
 Residents should always use speed wisely and take note of these particular Ottawa intersections.
 Save yourself the trouble of a ticket, or even worse, an auto collision involving multiple cars or pedestrians.
 High-speed collisions often result in death or serious injury.
 If communities collectively slow down, they can be prevented altogether.

 Ottawa speeding fines at an all-time high at these speed camera locations